mpacaud/Design-and-deploy-a-credit-scoring-model--Development/README.md

 **On line**

 The deployment of the script is carried out via the Heroku platform.
-The application dashboard can be loaded with the following link: https://mysterious-refuge-87297.herokuapp.com
+The application dashboard can be loaded with the following link: https://mpacaud-oc-ds-p7-app-frontend.herokuapp.com

-NB1: By clicking on this link, it is possible to log into the backend server: https://hidden-savannah-70356.herokuapp.com
+NB1: By clicking on this link, it is possible to log into the backend server: https://mpacaud-oc-ds-p7-app-backend.herokuapp.com
 NB2: It seems that the Flask application cannot work on Azure because a package is missing on their linux installation to run the chosen model (LightGBM).

+## Folder architecture

+### Root

+#### Files

+- app.py: Flask API (backend part of the application).
+- dashboard_streamlit: Interactive dashboard (frontend part of the application) configured to look for the Flask API on lan.
+- All notebooks: Each development part.
+- Requirements.txt: Environment packages used.
+- test_\*: Unitary tests of both parts of the application (front and backend).
+- urls: on-lan and on-line urls of the Flask API.

+#### Folders

+- mlruns: Centralized experiments' results and models.
+- Exports:
+	- Data drift: All concerning the data drift anaylisis with Evidently report table.
+	- Feature_interpreation: All concerning model interpretability with SHAP.
+	- Figures: Exported figures from the different notebooks.
+	- Models: All models tried with different methods and hyperparameters optimization history.
+	- Preprocessed_data: Data used by models adter their preprocessing within the notebook (N2) feature engineering.

 ## Further Notes

 For reasons of server resource management, it is possible that the application is not permanently maintained on the Heroku hosting site.
+In order to remain under the 100 Mo file size limitation of GitHub the following minor files have not been uploaded:
+   - mlruns
+   - "\Exports\Feature_interpretation\SHAP\global_shap_explanations.pkl"
+   - "\Exports\Models\Tried\" (except for models_info.csv which sums up tried models results).
+   - "\Exports\Preprocessed_data"